Top 17 Things to do While Visiting Playa del Carmen Mexico

 You can't say you've been to Playa del Carmen if you never set foot in downtown 5th Avenue.
 This is the life of the city, lined with restaurants, shops and street entertainment.
 This pedestrian thoroughfare stays colorful and vibrant long after the sun goes down.
 It will be well worth your time to take a stroll down here while in town.
 Visit several landmarks along the way including Parque Fundadores.

 Who doesn't love a great theme park?
-Why not spend a day at Xcaret, one of the largest theme parks in Mexico and the first of eight under the Experiencias Xcaret umbrella scattered between Cancun, Playa del Carmen and Tulum.
+Why not spend a day at Xcaret, one of the largest theme parks in Mexico and the first of many under the Experiencias Xcaret umbrella scattered between Cancun, Playa del Carmen and Tulum.
 Xcaret itself is located in Playa del Carmen and easily accessible.
 The park offers round-trip transportation should you need it.

 Sitting on 250-acres, this eco-park is home to more than 50 attractions including live shows, cultural attractions, natural animal attractions, and fun aquatic activities.
 Swim in an underground river, go snorkeling on a private beach, visit a butterfly pavilion, walk through a traditional Mexican cemetery, discover Mayan ruins, touch star fish at the aquarium, watch a live Broadway worthy show on Mexican heritage, and watch a horse show while eating lunch.
 There's no shortage of activities to do here and one day truly isn't enough!